Joelx/rasax-deployment-guide/README.md

 - [ ] website with a chatbot widget that communicates with this interface.
 - [ ] web service that serves our website

 We already enabled REST and WebSocket channels in our `basic-values.yml`.
-I've prepared a demo Website for you.
+The next part is to deploy a webservice.
+For that, I've prepared a demo Website for you.
 You can find it in the `website/` directory.
 I'm using a slightly adjusted version of the rasa-webchat widget by botfront (https://github.com/botfront/rasa-webchat) which supports WebSocket.
 Another really great widget is made by JiteshGaikwad (https://github.com/JiteshGaikwad/Chatbot-Widget), which however uses the REST webhook channel.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>